Hoblovski/MiniML/README.md

 # Architecture
 * MiniML
-* lexing parsing desugaring stuff
+* lexing parsing desugaring stuff with ANTLR
-* naming: uses de brujin representation
+* naming: just alpha conversion pass, make all names distinct.
+  - So we can use a flat dict for book-keeping.
 * [TODO] typing
+* [TODO] patmat (once done wrong in the past)
+* debrujin: convert to the nameless de brujin form for SECD emission
 * [RSECD](https://github.com/Hoblovski/RSECD-interp): stack based functional IR
+  - SECD with mutually recursive functions.
 * C transpiler: the generated C looks really like an interpreter script, but trust me it'll be compiled.

 # Features